rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 *	Field specifics
 	*  	Type = Existence and Location of Copies
-	*  	Label = Additional Physical Form
+ 	*  	Label = [blank; notes migrated from EmoryFindingAids database have label of "Additional Physical Form," but we are not using that label going forward.]
 	*	Publish = [box should be checked]
 	*	Content = [content of note, including hyperlink if relevant]